|Image credit: NASA.|

 On 1 May 1986, the four NERVA-II engines would power up and operate for nearly 30 minutes.
 The spacecraft crews would, meanwhile, shelter in their MEMs.
-In the event of NERVA-II trouble, the MEM would serve as the crew's abort-to-Earth vehicle.
+In the event of NERVA-II trouble during Earth departure, the MEM would serve as the crew's abort-to-Earth vehicle.

 The MSFC team noted, however, that "available evidence from the Gemini flight missions suggests that artificial gravity for long space missions may not be required physiologically."
 The longest two-man Gemini mission, Gemini VII, had lasted for just 14 days in December 1965, so the MSFC team in fact had very little basis for its opinion.

 The NERVA-IIs would deplete their propellant at an altitude of 3450 kilometers, then Phase 3, the actual Mars expedition, would commence.
 The crews would leave their MEMs, climb down pressurized tunnels in the telescoping arms to their cabins, discard the spent NERVA rocket stages, and activate the nuclear-electric thrusters to complete spacecraft injection onto a trans-Mars trajectory.
 The astronauts would switch off the thrusters after an unspecified short period and the fleet would then coast around the Sun along a curving Mars-bound path.